 Chronic, long-lasting Achilles tendon disorders range from overuse injuries that cause inflammation or degeneration, to acute traumas such as Achilles tendon ruptures.
 Pain along the back of the ankle or in the heel are often the result of distinct problems along the course of the Achilles tendon or at its point of attachment to the heel of the foot.
 This type of pain may also be caused by retrocalcaneal bursitis, which is sometimes called Achilles tendon bursitis.
 Learn about more specific Achilles tendon conditions in the articles shown below.

 Since a lack of flexibility is a major cause of injury, proper stretching of the lower leg is the most basic way to prevent Achilles tendon strains or tears.
 As is the case with many other conditions injuries, it is important to stay as fit as possible during the healing and rehabilitation process.
-Swimming and other non-impact exercises are best, including bicycling, if that activity does not cause any pain (which would indicate a liklihood of reinjury).
+Swimming and other non-impact exercises are best, including bicycling, if that activity does not cause any pain (which would indicate a likelihood of reinjury).
 Running should be avoided at all costs until a rehabilitation specialist, trainer or doctor advises that sufficient recovery has taken place.